Dave Gorman: Other appearances

-When Lee Mack appeared on a Who Wants To Be A Millionaire? celebrity special on 3 January 2012, Gorman was the 'phone-a-friend' to whom Mack turned; he successfully identified Carte Blanche as a James Bond novel, doing so without needing to be told the four possible answers.
+When Lee Mack appeared on a Who Wants To Be A Millionaire? celebrity special on 3 January 2012, Gorman was the 'phone-a-' friend to whom Mack turned; he successfully identified Carte Blanche as a James Bond novel, doing so without needing to be told the four possible answers.

-In 2020, Gorman began setting cryptic crosswords for three British newspapers, first to The Independent under the pseudonym "Bluth" then to The Daily Telegraph under the name "Django" and to The Guardian under the name "Fed".
+In 2020, Gorman began setting cryptic crosswords for three British newspapers, first for The Independent under the pseudonym "Bluth" then for The Daily Telegraph under the name "Django" and The Guardian under the name "Fed".

 Personal life

 Gorman and his wife, Beth, were married on 8 October 2010.
-They reside in Bournemouth and have a son (born 2015).
+They live in Bournemouth and have a son, Eric.

 During his performance at the 2011 Edinburgh Fringe Festival, Gorman referred to himself as an "atheist from a Christian background".
 He has been mistakenly identified as Jewish, which once led to his inclusion in the Jewish magazine JLifestyle's list of top "literary Jews" in 2008.
-He has also often been incorrectly described as a vegetarian when he is actually pescatarian, primarily due to his habit of simply saying he does not eat meat rather than specifying that he still eats seafood.
+Gorman is a pescatarian.